 Causes of Shoulder Blade Pain

 Pain in the shoulder blade can come from inflammation or trauma to the local area or referrals from other parts of the chest or abdomen.
-Most cases of scapular pain are mild and benign, such as neck pain or a muscle strain, but sometimes, it can be a sign of something more severe in the lungs or the heart.
+Most cases of scapular pain are mild and benign, similar to neck pain or a muscle strain; however, it can sometimes be a sign of a more severe condition in the lungs or heart.

 Referred pain from the neck or shoulder

-The most common cause of scapular pain is from the neck or shoulder.
-Inflammation of the discs or facet joints in the lower cervical spine often refers to the inside of your shoulder blade, close to the upper rhomboid muscles.
+The most common cause of scapular pain is often related to the neck or shoulder.
+Inflammation of the discs or facet joints in the lower cervical spine usually refers to the area inside your shoulder blade, near the upper rhomboid muscles.
 In addition, pathology in the back of the shoulder, such as rotator cuff tendinitis or frozen shoulder, can sometimes refer to the outside of the scapula.

 Generally, referred pain also causes spasms of the muscles surrounding the shoulder blade, leading to more intense pain.